Are subcontractors required to be licensed in Florida?

 So, if someone sues the contractor or the employer you work for, you could face the same liability risks as the employer, but without the employer’s insurance protecting you.

 That’s why subcontractors should purchase their own small business insurance.
+For homeowners, this is equally important.
+If a subcontractor working on your property does not carry proper licensing and insurance, liability can shift unexpectedly.
+Verifying credentials before hiring — or working with an established contractor who manages these requirements — adds a critical layer of protection to your investment.
 It can protect you from the cost of unexpected lawsuits, workplace accidents, and property damage.

 FAQs: Common Questions About Subcontractor Licensing